 (a) Concept

 The development cycle towards the use of a new technology in detectors spans over 10 to 20 years.
 It starts from prospective detector R&D, sometimes called “Blue Sky” research, and proceeds via R&D, guided by the known needs of future projects, to focussed R&D of approved experiments.
 Engineering and industrialisation finally lead to production, installation, commissioning, and exploitation for physics, as shown in Figure 3.
-AIDAinnova mainly addresses the strategic R&D at intermediate technological readiness levels TRL 2 - 7 in the guided and the focussed phases, where requirements can already be quantitively formulated and technical feasibility must be proven in principle, but where developments are not yet as specific to one particular experiment as in the engineering phase.
+AIDAinnova mainly addresses the strategic R&D at intermediate technological readiness levels TRL 2 - 7 in the guided and the focussed phases, where requirements can already be quantitavely formulated and technical feasibility must be proven in principle, but where developments are not yet as specific to one particular experiment as in the engineering phase.
 It also includes prospective R&A at TRL 1.